- Details

 Location: Bay City, MI - GTW Facilities

-We believe that the top two photos (freight house) and the next three photos (passenger depot) are of an older GTW depot on the west side of the river.
-The postcard view at the bottom is of their newer joint passenger-freight facility in downtown Bay City.
+The top two photos (freight house) and the next three photos (passenger depot) are of an older GTW depot on the west side of the river.
+This was located at Midland and Williams Streets, The postcard view at the bottom is of their newer joint passenger-freight facility in downtown Bay City.

 Notes